 Setting expectations and routines in September can really set the standard for the rest of the academic year.
 Now that we are in KS2 there is a little more expectation on her and I really want to ensure that she continues to thrive academically.

-These are the ways that I will be supporting Erin this year.
+These are just some the ways that I will be supporting Erin who will be moving into year 3 this year:

-- Creating routines from the get-go.
+Creating a morning school routines from the get-go.
 This means a consistent bedtime in the week at about 7.15 which allows her to have the full 12 hours sleep that she needs.

-- Eating well – this is really important for mental and physical wellbeing.
+Eating well – this is really important for both mental and physical wellbeing.

-- Making sure that we are still reading most days.
-Reading is so important for developing vocabulary, I was a huge reader as a child and I really want to encourage this with Erin.
+Making sure that we are still reading most days.
+Improving a childs reading skills is so important for developing vocabulary, I was a huge reader as a child and I really want to encourage this with Erin.
 Now that she is older she doesn’t want to read to me all the time which is fine.
 However, I combat this with finding a quiet time where we can both sit and read our books together.
 Modelling this demonstrates that I too enjoy reading and place a value on it.

 Supporting Erin’s learning is really important to us and we very much see the process as a partnership between the school and ourselves.
 Erin enjoys learning and we want this to continue over the remainder of her time in primary school.